ReZeroE/AnilistPython/README.md

 # AnilistPython
-Anilist Python package for extracting anime information off the website.
+Anilist Python module that allows you to search up and retrieve anime/manga/characters/etc info.